Shantibhushan95/lute-gpt-server/README.md

 # lute-gpt-server
-A python server to make ChatGPT as a dictionary in Lute (language learning software)
+A python server to make ChatGPT as a dictionary in Lute (language learning software) through OpenAI API

 Disclaimer: OpenAI API has a free tier, but will require paid access for greater limit usage.
 (Tier 1 requires USD $5) Refer https://platform.openai.com/docs/guides/rate-limits/usage-tiers

+First try something in Playground -> Chat to check if everything's working alright.

 Instructions: